wolfgarbe/SymSpell/README.md

 2. NET Core (UWP, ASP.NET Core, **Windows**, **OS X**, **Linux**),
 3. XAMARIN (**iOS**, **OS X**, **Android**) projects.

+*The SymSpell, Demo,  DemoCompound and Benchmark projects can be built with the free [Visual Studio Code](https://code.visualstudio.com/), which runs on Windows, MacOS and Linux.*

 ---

 #### Frequency dictionary